New in CUX: Mobile Analytics. Analyze real user behavior inside your app. Learn More

 Step 2: The “Eliminate, Automate, Combine” triage

-Once you understand the full website user journey, you can start simplifying it.
-The goal is to reduce effort, remove friction, and shape the experience around what users actually need at each step.
+Once you understand the full customer journey on your website, you can start simplifying it.
+The goal is to reduce effort, eliminate friction that causes user frustration, and shape the experience around what users actually need at each step.

 For every part of the journey, ask three questions: